 - Prepare: Line a 9” tart pan with parchment paper.
 Tip: If you don’t have a tart pan, a pie plate will do.

-- Make the Peanut Butter Filling: Stir together the peanut butter, sugar, and melted butter in a large bowl until smooth.
-Spread this mixture into the chilled chocolate shell and refrigerate for 15 minutes, or until set.
+- Make the peanut butter filling: Stir together the peanut butter, sugar, melted butter, and salt in a large bowl until smooth.
+Spread this mixture into the chilled chocolate shell, and refrigerate for 15 minutes, or until set.

-- Finish: Reheat the remaining chocolate and pour it over the peanut butter layer, smoothing it with a spatula.
-Chill for 4 hours, then serve.
+- Finish: Reheat the remaining chocolate, and pour it over the peanut butter layer, smoothing it with a spatula.
+Chill for 4 hours before serving.

 How to Store Reese’s Peanut Butter Cup Pie